 We saw that lists and strings have many common properties, such as indexing and slicing operations.
-They are two examples of sequence data types (see typesseq).
+They are two examples of sequence data types (see Sequence Types - str, unicode, list, tuple, buffer, xrange (in The Python Library Reference)).
 Since Python is an evolving language, other sequence data types may be added.
 There is also another standard sequence data type: the tuple.